 Some financial aid programs are administered by the University, others by federal and state agencies to which the student applies directly.
 In all cases, a School of Dental Medicine student or applicant interested in applying for financial aid should first contact the Financial Aid Office for information and application materials.
-The Financial Aid Office is located in Rockland Hall, Room 115; the telephone number is 631-632-3027.
+The Financial Aid Office is managed by Deborah Schade, Director of Student Services, located in Rockland Hall, Room 148; the telephone number is (631) 632-3027.

 Special-purpose scholarships are also available for health professionals through private foundations and governmental agencies to which the student must apply directly.
-A free scholarship search can be conducted via the internet website: www.fastweb.com!
+A free scholarship search can be conducted via the internet website: www.fastweb.com.
 Books and manuals on this subject are also available in public, college, and high school libraries.